 If you are dealing with existing radiators you may find it easiest to make slits in the panels to slide down behind the radiator and around the brackets.

 If you are having to batten out the wall first with the intention of fitting the radiators after panelling we would recommend extra wide battens in the vicinity of the brackets to make the job even easier.

 Again, careful planning and setting out is needed prior to fitting.
 In the case of the Georgian panelling - due to the vertical nature and small pattern repeat of the design - this is less of an issue, although care should still be taken when deciding where to place the cuts.

 Where panelling, other than Georgian, is to be fitted, plan each length of wall separately.
 Because the panels can be reversed, or rotated, they can be laid out from each corner of each wall of the room to see what happens where they meet in the middle.
 The chances are that you will end up with an overlap.
 This can easily be dealt with by simply cutting down one of the panels which meet in the middle of the wall in order to create one larger (or smaller) panel in the centre of the run.
-Again we suggest that you download a copy of our Easy Guide (click the "Request a Brochure" tab on the left) as we show some typical examples of how to set out the open backed types of panelling.
+Again we suggest that you download a copy of our Installation Guide (from main Menu) as we show some typical examples of how to set out the open backed types of panelling.

 An alternative is to cut down the two panels on either end of the wall, so that all the panels in between are the same size.
 This will give you two identical but smaller panels, one at either end of the run, but again symmetry is maintained.

 This method is also useful when dealing with very short runs of wall, of, say, a metre or less.
 The position of existing sockets may help to determine which of the above methods suits best.